IBM/data-prep-kit/transforms/README.md

 ## Transform Project Conventions

-The transform projects all try to use a common set of conventions include code layout, build, documentation and IDE recommendations.
-For a transformed named `xyz`, it is expected to have its project located under on of `transforms/code/xyz`
+The transform projects all try to use a common set of conventions including code layout, build, documentation and IDE recommendations.
+For a transformed named `xyz`, it is expected to have its project located under one of

+`transforms/code/xyz`
 `transforms/language/xyz`, OR
-`transforms/universal/xyz`
+`transforms/universal/xyz`.

+### Makefile
+The Makefile is the primary entry point for performing most functions for the build and management of a transform.
+This includes cleanup,
+testing, creating the virtual environment, building a docker image and more.
+Use `make help` in any directory with a Makefile to see the available targets.
+Each Makefile generally requires the following macro definitions:

+* REPOROOT - specifies a relative path to the local directory that is the root of the repository.
+* TRANSFORM_NAME - specifies the simple name of the transform that will be used in creating pypi artifacts and docker images.
+* DOCKER_IMAGE_VERSION - sets the version of the docker image and is usually set from one of the macros in `.make.versions` at the top of the repository

+These are used with the project conventions outlined below to build and manage the transform.

-### Project Organization
+### Runtime Organization

+Transforms support one or more _runtimes_ (e.,g python, Ray, Spark, KFP, etc).
+Each runtime implementation is placed in a sub-directory under the transform's primary directory, for example:

+`transforms/universal/xyz/python`
+`transforms/universal/xyz/ray`
+`transforms/universal/xyz/spark`
+`transforms/universal/xyz/kfp`

+A transform only need implement the python runtime, and the others generally build on this.

+All runtime projects are structured as a _standard_ python project with the following:

+* `src` - directory contains all implementation code
+* `test` - directory contains test code
+* `test-data` - directory containing data used in the tests
+* `pyproject.toml` or `requirements.txt` (the latter is being phased out)
+* `Makefile`- runs most operations, try `make help` to see a list of targets.
+* `Dockerfile` to build the transform and runtime into a docker image
+* `output` - temporary directory capturing any test/local run output.
+Ignored by .gitignore.

+A virtual environment is created for the runtime project using `make venv`.

+In general, all runtime-specific python files use an `_<runtime>.py>` suffix, and docker images use a `-<runtime>` suffix in their names.
+For example,

+* `noop_transform_python.py`
+* `test_noop_spark.py`
+* `dpk-noop-transform-ray`

+Finally, the command `make conventions` run from within a runtime directory will examine the runtime project structure and make recommendations.

+#### Python Runtime
+The python runtime project contains the core transform implementation and its configuration, along with the python-runtime classes to launch the transform.
+The following organization and  naming conventions are strongly recommended and in some cases required for the Makefile to do its work.

 1. `src` directory contain python source for the transform with the following naming conventions/requirements.
-    * `xyz_transform.py` generally contains the following:
+    * `xyz_transform.py` generally contains the core transform implementation:
-        * `XYZTransform` class
+        * `XYZTransform` class implementing the transformation
-        * `XYXTransformConfiguration` class
+        * `XYXTransformConfiguration` class that defines CLI configuration for the transform
-        * `XYZTransformRuntime` class, if needed.
-        * main() to start the `TransformLauncher` with the above.
-    * `xyz_local.py` - runs the transform on input to produce output w/o ray
-    * `xyz_local_ray.py` - runs the transform in ray on data in `test-data/input` directory using the `TransformLauncher`
+   * `xyz_transform_python.py` - runs the transform on input using the python runtime
+        * `XYZPythonTransformConfiguration` class
+        * main() to start the `PythonTransformLauncher` with the above.
 1. `test` directory contains pytest test sources
     * `test_xyz.py` - a standalone (non-ray launched) transform test.
 This is best for initial debugging.
         * Inherits from an abstract test class so that to test one needs only to provide test data.
-    * `test_xyz_launch.py` - runs ray via launcher.
+    * `test_xyz_python.py` - runs the transform via the Python launcher.
         * Again, inherits from an abstract test class so that to test one needs only to provide test data.

-   These are expected to be run from anywhere and so need to use `__file__` location to create absolute directory paths to the data in the `../test-data` directory.
+   Tests are expected to be run from anywhere and so need to use `__file__` location to create absolute directory paths to the data in the `../test-data` directory.
    From the command line, `make test` sets up the virtual environment and PYTHONPATH to include `src` From the IDE, you **must** add the `src` directory to the project's Sources Root (see below).
    Do **not** add `sys.path.append(...)` in the test python code.
    All test data should be referenced as `../test-data`.

-2. `test-data` contains any data file used by your tests.
-Please don't put files over 5 MB here unless you really need to.
-3. `requirements.txt` - used to create both the `venv` directory and docker image
-4. A virtual environment (created in `venv` directory using `make venv`) is used for development and testing.
-5. A generic `Dockerfile` is available that should be sufficient for most transforms.
-6. `Makefile` is used for most common operations.
-    * Should define `TRANSFORM_NAME=xyz` (see 1 above) - allows automation to reference correct files defined above.
-    * Generally, defines the following targets for easy of operation.
-        * help - shows all targets and help text
-        * venv - builds the python virtual environment for CLI and IDE use
+#### Ray/Spark Runtimes
+These projects are structured in a similar way and replace the python runtime source and test files with the following:

+`src/xyz_transform_[ray|spark].py`
-        * image - creates the docker image
+    * `[Ray|Spark]TransformRuntimeConfiguration` - runtime configuration class
-        * test-src - sets up the virtual environment and runs test in the test directory.
+    * contains a main() that launches the runtime `test/test_xyz_[ray|spark].py` - tests the transform running in the given runtime.
-        * test-image - runs the tests from within the image.
-        * test - runs both test-src and test-image tests.

-   The `Makefile` also defines a number of macros/variables that can be set, including the version of the docker image, python executable and more.

 ### Configuration and command line options
 A transform generally accepts a dictionary of configuration to